 The Saint-Germain-des-Prés metro station is located beneath Boulevard Saint-Germain.
 The quarter’s central location makes it a good place to stay in Paris even if the neighborhood directly outside your door won’t be full of attractions.

-9. Eiffel/Faubourg Saint-Germain, good place to stay in Paris for first-timers
+9. Eiffel, great place to stay in Paris for first-timers

 There is a certain allure to staying in the 7th arrondissement of Paris if your desire is to be with walking distance to the Eiffel Tower and Champs de Mars.
 Many visitors settle on the historic Faubourg Saint-Germain district when seeking to experience a glittering, gilded Parisian holiday experience.